 Choo hits grand slam as Rangers pound White Sox 12-5

+CHICAGO (AP) The pitch drifted over the middle of the plate, and as soon as Shin-Soo Choo connected, there was little doubt.

-CHICAGO (AP) — Shin-Soo Choo hit his first grand slam in eight years, leading the Texas Rangers to a 12-5 victory over the Chicago White Sox on Friday night.
+He broke open the game with his first grand slam in eight years, propelling the Texas Rangers to a 12-5 victory over the Chicago White Sox on Friday night.

 Choo made it 9-3 with his drive against reliever Chris Volstad in a five-run third inning.
-He also singled and scored in the fourth and walked twice.
+The grand slam was the fourth of his career and his first since Sept.
+17, 2010, at Kansas City when he was playing for Cleveland.

+Choo didn’t remember much about that drive against Bryan Bullington, though it was an unforgettable game for him.
+He hit three homers and drove in seven runs.
+Choo had a more vivid memory of his first slam.

+”I know my first grand slam (was in) 2006 against Josh Beckett,” he said of the homer that came in a victory at Boston on Aug.
+3, 2006. ”It’s been a long time.
+Yeah, it feels great.”

 Jurickson Profar and Joey Gallo each drove in three runs for Texas.
 Jesse Chavez (2-0) and two other relievers combined for 5 1/3 scoreless innings following a shaky start by Matt Moore.
 The Rangers picked up the win after blowing a late lead the previous night to start this four-game series between last-place teams.